elasticio/api-docs/source/includes/_contracts.md

 }
 ```

-This endpoints returns a Contract object for certain contract id.
+This endpoint returns a Contract object for a specific contract's id.

 ### HTTP Request